MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 ## Report extension layout

 From [!INCLUDE [prod_short](../includes/prod_short.md)] 2022 release wave 1, report extensions can have one or more layouts defined.
 For more information, see [Defining Multiple Report Layouts](devenv-multiple-report-layouts.md).
-The report layout of an existing report can't be extended, only substituted.
+The report layout of an existing report can't be extended, but new layouts can be added.
 To use an existing report as a starting point, you can download the layout from [!INCLUDE [prod_short](../includes/prod_short.md)] and include it in the extension project.

-Layouts that are included in a report extension will show up in [!INCLUDE [prod_short](../includes/prod_short.md)] as built-in layouts.
-The layout in a report extension will **not automatically** be used when the report extension is deployed.
-To use the report extension layout, go to the **Report Layout Selection** page in [!INCLUDE [prod_short](../includes/prod_short.md)], make sure to choose to use a *built-in* layout in the **Selected layout** field, and then choose the layout for the report in question from the **Custom Layout Description** drop-down box.
+Layouts that are included in a report extension will show up in [!INCLUDE [prod_short](../includes/prod_short.md)] as additional layouts to the report.
+Layout from a report extension will **not automatically** be used when the extension is deployed.
+To use one of the new report layouts, go to the **Report Layouts** page in [!INCLUDE [prod_short](../includes/prod_short.md)], and then choose the layout for the report in question as the new **Default Layout**.

 ## Snippet support